 Maya Harris is Kamala Harris’ sister.
 She has served a number of roles over the course of her career, including her position as a senior advisor on Hillary Clinton’s presidential campaign.

-Harris is married to attorney Tony West, who served in the Department of Justice under the Obama administration and now works as general counsel for PepsiCo.
+Harris is married to attorney Tony West, who served in the Department of Justice during the Obama administration and now works as general counsel for PepsiCo.
 Harris also has a daughter, whom she gave birth to at 17 years old; Meena Harris also attended law school and now works at Slack, per The New Yorker.
+Harris was the campaign chair when her sister ran for president in 2020.

-Harris is the campaign chair of her sister’s presidential campaign.
-Here’s what you need to know about Maya Harris:
+Here’s what you need to know about Maya Harris, Kamala Harris’ sister: